-The Contemporary Food Engineering Series will consist of edited books addressing engineering processes related to food production.
+The Contemporary Food Engineering Series consists of edited books addressing engineering processes related to food production.
 Classical unit operations in engineering applied to food manufacturing will be covered as well as such topics including the transport and storage of liquid and solid foods; heating, chilling and freezing of foods; mass transfer in foods; dehydration, thermal processing, non-thermal processing, extrusion, liquid food concentration, membrane processes and applications of membranes in food processing; packaging, cleaning, and sanitation.
-The books will be aimed at professional food scientists, academicians researching food engineering problems, and graduate level students.
+The books are aimed at professional food scientists, academicians researching food engineering problems, and graduate level students.

 Advances in Noninvasive Food Analysis

 Computational Fluid Dynamics in Food Processing

 To ensure food quality and safety food, professionals need a knowledge of food composition and characteristics.
 The analysis of food product is required for quality management throughout the developmental process including the raw materials and ingredients, but food analysis adds processing cost ...